 7.2.7.11B The Inventory Allowable Compressive Stresses for stone masonry shall be determined in accordance with Article 6B.5.2.6 of the AASHTO Manual for Bridge Evaluation.
 Professional judgment based upon field observations and testing is pivotal to the proper determination of Inventory Allowable Compressive Stresses for stone masonry.
 Based upon the Rating Engineer's judgment, Allowable Compressive Stresses may be lowered for low quality masonry, or raised, if justified by testing of samples taken from the bridge.
 Ratings for stone masonry arches shall only be provided at the Inventory Stress Level.
-Ratings for the EV2 and EV3 vehicles shall also be calculated at the Inventory Stress Level but reported at both Inventory and Operating Stress Levels for this type of structure.
-Report the same values for Items 64 and 66.
+Ratings for the EV2 and EV3 vehicles shall also be calculated and reported at the Inventory Stress Level .
+Report the same values for Items 64 and 66 in accordance with Paragraph 7.2.4.2B of this Bridge Manual.

 7.2.9.2 Based on typically observed beam-end deterioration, as well as the anticipated failure mechanism, nominal capacities shall be determined based on the average remaining thickness of the web within the bottom 4” of the web height.
 Any holes shall be considered ineffective for the full 4” height.
 Engineering judgement shall be used in situations where advanced section loss occurs outside of the 4” height.